 There is a water-filling station near the restrooms on the Main Floor that has hot and cold water and small cups available for use.
 Mt.
 Cuba Center encourages guests to bring a reusable water bottle with them to fill on site and carry.
 Reusable water bottles are available for $3 at the Front Desk.

 Guests may bring their own food with them to the gardens.

 If a member of your party goes missing, please consult the nearest staff member.
 Whenever a guest is on property, there is always Public Safety on site.

 Exiting During an Emergency

 For the safety of our guests and staff, Mt.
 Cuba Center closely monitors weather conditions.
 Guests are cleared from the outdoor public areas during unsafe wind and storm conditions.
-In this case, guests may either take shelter in the Main House or exit the gardens to their cars.
+In this case, guests may either take shelter in the Copeland House or exit the gardens to their cars.